 Sergio Caucao, Eligio Colmenares, Gabriel N. Gatica and Cristian Inzunza Computers & Mathematics with Applications 145 65 (2023) https://doi.org/10.1016/j.camwa.2023.06.006

-A fractional-step DG-FE method for the time-dependent generalized Boussinesq equations
+A decoupled and iterative finite element method for generalized Boussinesq equations

 A posteriori error analysis of Banach spaces-based fully-mixed finite element methods for Boussinesq-type models